 The use of the "digital dividend" is an important issue and continues to be widely debated by broadcasters and operators of telecommunication and other services operating in the same frequency bands.
 The role of the regulatory authorities in this regard is crucial to balancing the interests of users with the demands of growth in all branches of the industry.
 Furthermore, it appears that the availability of the digital dividend and its effective usage, for example, to bridge the digital divide and to provide new innovative broadcasting applications and services, is still a priority that needs to be addressed.

-Other issues to consider are the studies from other ITU Sectors, especially taking into account the decisions of the World Radiocommunication Conferences (WRC-15, WRC-19) on exploiting the digital dividend in the future.
+Other issues to consider are the studies from other ITU Sectors, especially taking into account the decisions of the World Radiocommunication Conferences (WRC-15, WRC-19 and WRC-23) on exploiting the digital dividend in the future.
 In this regard, it is relevant to consider maintaining study topics related to technical and economic aspects involved in the transition from analogue to digital broadcasting.

 Finally, another important issue for the future of broadcasting is the emergence of new broadcasting technologies and standards that could be taken into account when developing countries are implementing the digital television transition.
 At the same time, traditional broadcasting services, with or without the interaction with other platforms and networks, should also be considered.